 - 5.1 We use serviceability to assess whether the capability of the company's assets to provide a service is being maintained.
-It is a broad measure based on a mix of service indicators, asset performance indicators and sub-threshold indicators which balance consumer experience and the underlying performance of the assets. - 5.2 We have undertaken a detailed assessment of the company's performance with respect to serviceability, which is presented in Annex F. This provides additional information on the concept of serviceability and our approach to monitoring it.
-It also explains how we have derived the individual performance ranges that we will use during PC21 to assess whether the company is maintaining serviceability. - 5.3 Our assessment concludes that performance in each sub-service area is currently stable.
+It is a broad measure based on a mix of service indicators, asset performance indicators and sub-threshold indicators which balance consumer experience and the underlying performance of the assets. - We have undertaken a detailed assessment of the company's performance with respect to serviceability, which is presented in Annex F. This has been updated with latest available performance data for the final determination.
+Annex F provides additional information on the concept of serviceability and our approach to monitoring it.
+It also explains how we have derived the individual performance ranges that we will use during PC21 to assess whether the company is maintaining serviceability. - Our assessment concludes that performance in each sub-service area is currently stable.
 This aligns with the company's assessment.
-This is illustrated by the trend in the primary indicators used to assess serviceability in each service area presented in Figure 5.1: Trend in performance for serviceability primary indicators below.
+This is illustrated by the trend in the primary indicators used to assess serviceability in each service area presented Figure 5.1 below.

-5.4 Stable serviceability is being targeted in each sub-service area throughout PC21, as detailed below.
+- 5.4 Figure 5.1: Trend in performance for serviceability primary indicators - 5.5 Stable serviceability is being targeted in each sub-service area throughout PC21, as detailed below.
 This is in line with the requirements of the department's Social and Environmental Guidance.